If you ask most men how to get girls, expect a disappointing answer.

 I will always remember the day I realized the importance of making good conversation a habit.
-I was 21 years old, standing in a Vegas after party, and Ben says “go”.
-Off I go!
-And it’s not until 15 minutes later that I realize I’d isolated a fucking 10.
-A legit Megan Fox doppelgänger who had previously dated A-list directors.
+I was 21 years old, standing in a Vegas after party, talking to a stunner A Megan Fox doppelgänger who had previously dated A-list directors.

-I was in way over my head.
-I wound up with her number instead of a make out.
-But I got as far as I did because the words I needed to start a conversation were in my body.
-They flowed from me as easily as “How are you?
-Fine thanks,” flows from yours.
-I was able to manage the interaction at a higher level rather than pelting her with a string of non-stop boring questions like “Where are you from?” while internally swooning over how hot she was.
+I was terrified.
+But somehow conversation flowed smoothly.
+I didn’t stutter or stammer.
+The words I needed to start a conversation were in my body.
+I was able to keep the interaction fun and interesting rather than pelting her with a string of non-stop boring questions like, “Where are you from?” while internally swooning over how beautiful she was.

 Then take it out with actionable, measurable, achievable goals

 You’re playing Texas Hold ‘Em.
 You draw two Aces and the flop comes out Ace, Ace, Jack.
 You go all in.
 Your opponent calls.